oliveradams949/Summer-Portfolio/CFM Project/README.md

 # Computing for Mathematics Module Final Group Project

 Raw Code for my Computing for Mathematics group project.
-Largely added as it was coded by me in its entirety.
+Largely added as it was coded by me in its entirety (please see the contributions file for my submission).
 Also the longest project I have ever done.

 ## Description